yihui/knitr/README.md

 knit(input)
 ```

 If options are not explicitly specified, **knitr** will try to guess reasonable default settings.

-As I'm still working on more features, please feel free to give me feedback on this package or share your experience of literate programming with R at the [issues page](https://github.com/yihui/knitr/issues).
+A few manuals are available such as the [main manual](https://github.com/downloads/yihui/knitr/knitr-manual.pdf), the [graphics manual](https://github.com/downloads/yihui/knitr/knitr-graphics.pdf), and the [themes manual](https://github.com/downloads/yihui/knitr/knitr-themes.pdf).

 ## FAQ